owendaprile/animal-crossing-music-sim/readme.md

 # Animal Crossing Music Simulator

-This is a website that plays Animal Crossing: Wild World music in sync with the current time.
+This website plays music from any Animal Crossing game in real time.

+You can choose the game and weather, and it will play the correct song for the time and weather.

+Just go to [ac.owen.sh](https://ac.owen.sh) to try it out.